 - Insulin resistance increases your risk of developing heart disease and stroke.

-- Insulin resistance increases your chances of developing Type 2 diabetes in near future.
+- Insulin resistance increases your chances of developing Type 2 diabetes in the near future.
 Classical diabetic symptoms include:

 - Increased thirst and hunger